Med-Fedi-Adel/nix-config/README.md

-My declarative system configuration written in the Nix language that defines how a NixOS system or Nix environment should be set up, including installed packages, services, and system settings.
+My minimal declarative system configuration written in the Nix language that defines how a NixOS system or Nix environment should be set up, including installed packages, services, and system settings.